polo-le-rigolo/ralmqtt/README.md

 - `python3 ralmqtt.py -m dos -a 192.168.246.147`

 This command runs ralmqtt in **DoS mode** to perform a Slow Denial of Service attack against the MQTT broker at `192.168.246.147`.

+You will also find a `testdos.sh` script in this repository.
+As its name suggests, the goal of this script is to test the DoS mode of the tool.
+Download the script, change execution permission and execute it.
+It will publish to the topic test/dos a message saying that the broker is still up.
+On a different terminal launch the following commmand : `mosquitto_sub -h broker_addr -t 'test/dos'`

 Soon to be added :
 Connect packet sniffing mode, clientId bruteforce support